 Recovery

-To allow for optimal healing, Dr. Honeybrook recommends that individuals plan to take at least three weeks off from work or social engagements and avoid strenuous activities for up to six weeks.
-Follow-up appointments will be scheduled to assess individuals’ progress and ensure a successful recovery.
+For optimal healing, individuals are advised to allow a minimum of three weeks before resuming work or social activities and to avoid strenuous exercise for up to six weeks.
+Follow-up appointments will be scheduled to monitor recovery and provide further guidance as needed.

 Scars